Tours on two wheels

 The main attraction of these tours is not only that they're fun, but they're easy.
 Signs mark every turn, sag wagons pick up tired riders and mechanics fix flats.
 There's nothing to do but pedal, enjoy the scenery and chat with fellow riders.

-Below are some of the best and most scenic weekend and day tours in 2023.
+Below are some of the best and most scenic weekend and day tours.

 Mariners Trail on Lake Michigan.

-In July, the Scenic Shore 150 follows Lake Michigan on three bicycle trails, including the Mariners between Manitowoc and Three Rivers.
+In Wisconsin, the Scenic Shore 150 follows Lake Michigan on three bicycle trails, including the Mariners between Manitowoc and Three Rivers.

 For longer rides, see Sightseeing by bike.